-- 1) 6 Reading Reflections of 400-500 words each.
-For full credit, each reflection must respond to aspects of the novel, Oil and Marble, or a chapter from Sprezzatura or another of the assigned readings and offer an interpretive response, by answering questions such as: How does the material from the novel bring to life Florentine culture and history?
-How do you respond to the characters (Michelangelo, Leonardo, and others) and their ambitions?
-What does the story's development reveal about social, or political or personal life at the time?
-What strikes you as most intriguing and most interesting about the individuals (or groups or topics) in Sprezzatura and their contributions to culture and society?
+- 1) 6 Reading Reflections of 300 words each.
+For full credit, each reflection must respond to significant aspects of the course readings (one the short stories, poems, essays, articles or poems, a chapter from Sprezzatura) and offer an interpretive response, by answering questions such as: How does the material relate to Florentine/Sienese/Roman or Italian culture and history?
+What strikes you as most intriguing, surprising or interesting about the individuals (or groups or topics) in the stories or chapters from Sprezzatura (or other texts) and about their contributions to culture and society?
 Why?
 How does this material relate to your own experiences and observations?
-In each case, you must discuss at least 2 specifics, with adequate development. - 2) 3 "Connections" discussions of 300 words each that highlight ways specific experiences you have had in Italy (official excursions or other experiences) connect to course readings.
-How did the reading illuminate your experience and your understanding? - 3) 3 "Culture Beat" reports.
-Based on your personal observations, explorations, experiences and encounters outside of class, write a letter home, a journalistic-style report

-(like a travel magazine article or blog post) of 300 words that A) identifies a significant aspect or feature or curiosity of Italian culture, history or society beyond our course material and B) incites the reader's interest and curiosity by explaining its importance in lively, conversational terms.

-4) 1 Photo Essay, with interpretive captions.
-By the end of the course, curate a Photo Essay (of around a dozen images) that capture something of the essence of your understanding of Italy.
-In each case, add a short interpretive caption that helps the viewer to understand the significance of the image and its contents.
-You can choose to present this in a basic photo format or in a video montage (e.g., create a YouTube or MP4 or similar video with the images, text and music).
+What does the article or story reveal about social, or political or personal life (at a given time and place)?
+In each case, you must discuss at least 2 specifics, with adequate development. - 2) 3 "Connections" discussions of 300 words each that highlight and reflect upon ways specific experiences you have had in Italy (official excursions or other experiences) connect to course readings (or other readings that you have done).
+How did the reading illuminate your experience and your understanding?
+How did the experience confirm or contest your expectations from the readings? - 3) 3 "Culture Beat" reports.
+Based on your personal observations, explorations, experiences and encounters outside of class, write a letter home, a journalistic-style report (like a travel magazine article or blog post) of 300 words that A) identifies a significant aspect or feature or curiosity of Italian culture, history or society beyond our course material and B) incites the reader's interest and curiosity by explaining its importance in lively, conversational terms. - 4) 1 Photo Essay or Video Montage, with interpretive captions or commentary.
+By the end of the course, curate a Photo Essay (of around a dozen images) that captures something of the essence of your understanding of Italy.
+In each case, add a short interpretive caption (25 words) that helps the viewer to understand the significance of the image and its contents.
+You can choose to present this in a basic photo format or in a video montage with text or voice over commentary (e.g., create a YouTube or MP4 or similar video with the images, text and music).

 Thus, your Final Journal Submission must have 13 total entries.
 All individual items are of equal weight.
+The Journals altogether count as 70% of your grade.

 With each submission Journals must include 3 contributions that meet the minimum requirements.
 Otherwise, you will receive not receive full credit (i.e., missing or insufficient entries get a zero).
-Thus, you can cannot fall behind and then make up work later.
+Thus, you may work ahead but you may not fall behind and then make up work later.